neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 the implementation of the NeIC 2016-2020 strategy, and particularly with the achievements of each of the NeIC teams in 2016.
-It was noted, however, that there is little to no collaboration among the various projects and activities, and hence they cannot collaboratively support implementing NeIC's strategy.
+It was noted, however, that there is little to no collaboration among the various projects and activities, and hence they cannot collaboratively support the implementation of NeIC's strategy.

 The NeIC board has asked the NeIC director to propose - within three months - concrete measures to address the issue.
 Subsequently, NeIC management has